bogus34/bookshelf-schema/doc/fields.rst

 Options:

-**algorithm**: Function, required
+**algorithm**: String | Function
-    function that will take string as an argument and return encrypted value
+    Function: function that will take string, salt, iteration count and key length as an arguments and return Promise with encrypted value

-**salt**: Boolean, default true
-    use salt when storing this field
+    String: algorithm name passed to crypto.pbkdf2

+**iterations**: Integer
+    iterations count passed to encryption function

+**keylen**: Integer
+    key length passed to encryption function

-**saltLength**: Integer, default 5
+**saltLength**: Integer, default 16
-    salt length
+    salt length in bytes

 **saltAlgorithm**: Function
     function used to generate salt.
-Should take salt length as a parameter.
+Should take salt length as a parameter and return a Promise with salt value

 **minLength** | **min_length**: Integer
     validate that unencrypted field value length is not lesser than minLength value